 Ready or not, the Orange are about to set off on their course.
 If a bowl awaits at the end, it’ll mean the team ticked off at least some of the following conditions.

-Garrett Shrader has to throw for at least 2,000 yards
+Garrett Shrader throws for at least 2,000 yards

 Last year, Syracuse entered the season with questions at quarterback.
 Tommy DeVito needed to figure things out in ’21, and he’s now grabbing hold of Illinois’ QB1 job because he couldn’t.
 Instead, Mississippi State transfer Garrett Shrader came from nowhere to jumpstart a rigor mortis-riddled Orange attack.